metacpan/metacpan-cpan-extracted/distros/G/Geo-TCX/README.md

 # DESCRIPTION

-`Geo::TCX` enables the parsing and editing of TCX activity and course files.
+`Geo::TCX` enables the parsing and editing of TCX activity and course files, including those from FIT files.
 TCX files follow an XML schema developed by Garmin and common to its GPS sports devices.
 Among other methods, the module enables laps from an activity to be saved as individual \*.tcx files, split into separate laps based on a given point, merged, or converted to courses to plan a future activity.

+FIT activity and course files are supported provided that [Geo::FIT](https://metacpan.org/pod/Geo%3A%3AFIT) is installed and that the `fit2tcx.pl` script it provides appears on the user's path.

 The module supports files containing a single Activity or Course.
 Database files consisting of multiple activities or courses are not supported.